Two new coronavirus cases in Hywel Dda

-TWO new cases of coronavirus have been confirmed in the Hywel Dda area today (Friday, June 12).
+TWO new coronavirus cases have been confirmed in the Hywel Dda region according to latest figures released by Public Health Wales.

-One case was found in Ceredigion and the other in Pembrokeshire.
-Carmarthenshire reported no new cases.
+One more person has died from the virus, taking the total number of deaths for the region to 64.

-77 new cases have been reported in Wales from over 3,600 tests which were carried out yesterday.
+Figures released today (Wednesday, June 17), show that 53 new cases have been confirmed in Wales while ten new deaths have been recorded.

 “The evidence remains clear that maintaining a two-metre distance, good hand hygiene and hygiene when coughing and sneezing is the most effective way to protect yourself and others from contracting Novel Coronavirus (COVID-19), but the updated guidance from the WHO says three-layer face coverings, if worn correctly, could help provide some control of the virus in specific circumstances.